yechielb2000/checkers/README.md

 # current rules.
-1. All toold can eat only once.
+1. All tools can eat only one enemy at a time.
 2. King can go only one step to all directions.